What is MACRA?

 By design, Medicare beneficiaries pay a percentage of their costs based on their income levels.

-This chart put together by Kaiser Family Foundation in 2015 explains it pretty well:
+This chart put together by the Kaiser Family Foundation in 2015 explains it pretty well:

 Note that the higher the income, the higher percentage of costs you pay.